 3. Keeps Blood Sugar Stable

 Ever feel super hungry an hour after eating fast food?
 That’s because processed foods cause blood sugar spikes—followed by crashes that leave you reaching for snacks.
+Whole foods like oats, quinoa, and sweet potatoes provide steady energy, keeping cravings in check.

 4. Packed with Essential Nutrients